changeworld/azure-docs.ja-jp/articles/vs-azure-tools-migrate-publish-web-app-to-cloud-service.md

 <properties
-   pageTitle="方法: Visual Studio から Azure クラウド サービスへの Web アプリケーションの移行および発行 | Microsoft Azure" description="Visual Studio を使用して、Azure クラウド サービスに Web アプリケーションを移行および発行する方法について説明します。" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to Migrate and Publish a Web Application to an Azure Cloud Service from Visual Studio | Microsoft Azure" description="Learn how to migrate and publish your web application to an Azure cloud service by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"